dgsierra/portafolio-project/README.md

 ## 🤝 Contributing

-Feel free to pull any error that you find.
+Feel free to PR any error that you find.

 ## Show your support